-For the other (alternative investments) asset class, the benchmark index against which BTNZ measures performance is the HFRX Global Hedge Fund Index (peer group index), 100% hedged on a before tax basis to NZD.
-The peer group index is based on the performance of a group of funds administered by Hedge Fund Research, Inc. (HFR).
-Established in 1992, HFR has been a provider of hedge fund data and analysis to investors, asset managers and service providers for over 20 years.
+The benchmark index which BTNZ measured performance against for the "other" asset class until 28 September 2021 (when the Funds' benchmark allocations to growth assets ceased to include an "other" assets allocation) was the HFRX Global Hedge Fund Index (peer group index), 100% hedged on a before-tax basis to NZD.
+The peer group index was based on the performance of a group of funds administered by Hedge Fund Research, Inc. (HFR).

-The peer group index is designed to represent the overall composition of the hedge fund universe.
-It comprises all eligible hedge fund strategies, including but not limited to convertible arbitrage, distressed securities, equity hedge, equity market neutral, event driven, macro, merger arbitrage, and relative value arbitrage.
-The strategies are asset weighted based on the distribution of assets in the hedge fund industry.
+The peer group index was designed to represent the overall composition of the hedge fund universe.
+It comprised all eligible hedge fund strategies, which were asset weighted based on the distribution of assets in that universe.

-The peer group index is likely to be useful to investors as it provides a collective sector index for the types of investments that the alternative investments asset class comprises.
+The peer group index was considered likely to be useful to members as it provided a collective sector index for the types of investments that the "other" investments comprised.